Lebanon soldier attack: Injured Shane Kearney to return to Ireland

 An Irish soldier who was seriously injured on a UN peacekeeping mission in Lebanon is to return home to the Republic of Ireland.

-Trooper Shane Kearney was injured when the armoured vehicle he was travelling to Beirut in came under attack.
+Trooper Shane Kearney suffered a head injury when the armoured vehicle he was travelling to Beirut in came under attack.

 Pte Seán Rooney was killed in the incident on 14 December.